Primary Framing is the Skeleton Under Every Steel Building

 John Lohan • January 12, 2026

-When work begins on a pre-engineered steel building job site, aside from the sight of more trucks and safety fencing, the first sign of what will come occurs when tall, vertical steel girders begin to appear, reaching into the sky.
-Of course, a considerable amount of work had gone into the building project long before any metal arrives on site.
-The arrival of steel I-beams, for most people, forms the initial major stage of construction and it is definitely one of the most important phases of building installation.
+When work begins on a pre-engineered steel building job site, the first sign of what will come occurs when that steel skeleton appears; tall, vertical girders reaching into the sky.
+Of course, a considerable amount of work had gone into the building project long before any metal ends up on site.
+The arrival of steel I-beams forms the initial major stage of construction and it is one of the most important phases of building installation.

 To learn about these early stages, we welcome you to